Wee Chalk the Walk

 Book: How Mamas Love Their Babies

 Almost as soon as my kids learned that drugs were bad and illegal, or that "women of the night" traded sex for money, they got super judge-y about drug dealers and sex workers.
 Why did that happen?
 Because our society told them to.
 This is when it's important to reframe anti-Black, anti-woman narratives around crime.
-The crushing weight of race- and gender-based oppression, and the racism and misogyny embedded in the legal system, make it inevitable that people will use their bodies or hurt their communities to survive -- and that they will criminalized in the eyes of the law.
+The crushing weight of race- and gender-based oppression, and the racism and misogyny embedded in the legal system, make it inevitable that people will use their bodies or hurt their communities to survive -- and that they will then be criminalized for trying to survive.
 We can teach kids to question the systems that lead to deeply inequitable and harmful outcomes for so many.
-It starts with humanizing the people and groups society has worked so hard to strip of their humanity.

 Song: Rhythm Nation